zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 But the word choices make it seem like that's not what's going on.
 "So long as they were doing all that anyways, they might as well" is not the language of a tough-minded utilitarian who understands the gravity of the crimes they're about to commit, but is determined to proceed [for the good of the many](https://tvtropes.org/pmwiki/pmwiki.php/Main/TheNeedsOfTheMany).
 "So long as they were doing all that anyways, they might as well" is the language of someone who's never considered that what they're about to do might be a crime, that [people knowing things has benefits as well as costs](http://benjaminrosshoffman.com/humility-argument-honesty/).

 It would be remiss not to consider a [Doylist rather than Watsonian](https://tvtropes.org/pmwiki/pmwiki.php/Main/WatsonianVersusDoylist) interpretation of the history screen.
-Rumored Word of God states that one reason for the history screen is that it makes a better story for dath ilani isekai protagonists to be ignorant of historical ways of life; it's more interesting to watch Keltham encounter a medieval monarchy if he doesn't know what a queen is.
+Rumored Word of God states that one reason for the history screen is that it makes a better story for dath ilani isekai protagonists to be ignorant of historical ways of life; it's more interesting to watch Keltham encounter a medieval monarchy if he doesn't know what a queen is.[^wog-history-screen]

-I would add that the history screen is an imaginative illustration of the capabilities of a world with higher coordination capacity.
-Separately from the question of whether censoring all of history is an insane and evil thing to do, the in-story fact that dath ilan's Legislators _can_ censor all of history when they want to, because they want to, shows that dath ilan is a powerful and unified collective, which can easily prevent uncoordinated dissenters from
+I would add that the history screen also serves as an imaginative illustration of the capabilities of a world with higher coordination capacity.
+Separately from the question of whether censoring all of history is an insane and evil thing to do, the in-story fact that dath ilan's Legislators _can_ censor all of history when they want to, because they want to, shows that dath ilan is a powerful and unified collective.
+A government on Earth (_i.e._, in real life) that tried to censor all of history would have no hope of enforcing it: there would be too many dissenters willing and able to hide books.
+Dath ilan is apparently too well-coordinated for that.

-[TODO: tie off graf]
+[TODO: cite passage about Keltham respecting the buried cities]

 O'Brien from Orwell's _1984_ would be jealous.

-But insofar as the history screen is justified on Doylist storytelling grounds, it undermines attempts to use the dath ilan mythos as a utopian contrast to the real world, as epitomized by the in- and out-of-story sneers at "Earth" (_i.e._, real) people.
-You can't have it both ways: if major features of the setting don't really make sense and are just there to tell a cool story, then
+Insofar as the history screen is justified on Doylist storytelling grounds, it undermines attempts to use the dath ilan mythos as a utopian contrast to the real world, as epitomized by the in- and out-of-story sneers at "Earth" (_i.e._, real) people.
+You can't have it both ways: if major features of the setting don't really make sense and are just there to tell a cool story, then you shouldn't be making [appeals to generalization from fictional evidence](https://www.readthesequences.com/The-Logical-Fallacy-Of-Generalization-From-Fictional-Evidence).

-[TODO: tie off section]

-As it happens, Word of God further clarifies, "I wouldn't say [the history Screen is] _just_ a plot device and I can see the real dath ilan doing it; Earth definitely shouldn't bother considering it, though."[^wog-history-screen]

-[^wog-history-screen]: Eliezer Yudkowsky.
-Discord message to Eliezerfic, #dath-ilan channel, 22 February 2024.
+[^wog-history-screen]: Although Word of God further clarifies, "I wouldn't say [the history Screen is] _just_ a plot device and I can see the real dath ilan doing it; Earth definitely shouldn't bother considering it, though."
+Eliezer Yudkowsky.
+Discord message to Eliezerfic server, #dath-ilan channel, 22 February 2024.

 ### The Ordinary Merrin Conspiracy

-The story of Merrin provides us with a case study on dath ilani culture's penchant for deception in a lower-stakes context.
-Merrin is a famous emergency medical technician of exceptional endurance, who obsessively improves her skills by training on simulated disasters when she's not on duty saving QALYs in real life.
+The story of Merrin provides us with a case study on how dath ilani culture's obsession with deception and secrecy affects the lives of non-Keepers.
+Merrin is a famous emergency medical technician of exceptional endurance, who compulsively improves her skills by training on simulated disasters when she's not on duty saving QALYs in real life.
 We are [told of an Ordinary Merrin Conspiracy](https://www.glowfic.com/replies/1764946#reply-1764946)

 > wherein Merrin has some weird psychological hangup about believing she is a totally normal and ordinary person or even something of a struggling low achiever, and everybody in Civilization is coordinating to pretend around her that ordinary normal people totally get their weird Exception Handling training scenarios televised to a million watchers on a weekly basis.